 The three black crows chart pattern suggests that a potential shorting opportunity may be in the offing.
 To short the market using the pattern, enter a sell order beneath the low of the third candle.
 Once the order is executed at the market, a new short position will become active.

-Stop losses for the three black crows can be set in various locations.
+Risk management on the three black crows can go in various locations.
 One way is to place a stop above the top of the pattern, above the high of the first candle.
 Another method is to place the stop loss immediately above the third candle’s high.

 Profit targets may be set in a number of locations.
 Commonly, profits are taken in adherence to an acceptable risk vs. reward ratio.
-A few of the more common ratios used in forex trading are 1:1, 1:2, 1:3, and 1:4.
+A few of the more common ratios used in the markets trading are 1:1, 1:2, 1:3, and 1:4.